NicoleContinelli/SOFIA_Python/README.md

 ```

 ## 4. Using the libraries in an IDE
-Only Qt creator had been used for the management of the libraries, performing a series of steps so that it could be executed in the IDE (just for moving a soft robotic articulation).
+Only Qt creator had been used for the management of the libraries.
+To make it worked, we had to perform a series of steps so that the library could be executed in the IDE (just for moving a soft robotic articulation).
 However, recently VS Code has been used and no further steps are required apart from opening the project in the IDE.
-Basically, we conluded that in can be used in any IDE.

 If you want to use specifically Qt Creator, here is a user's guide to configure it correctly: